thiagofuruchima/deeplearning_brazilian_cars_classifier/README.md

 ## Dataset <a name="dataset"></a>

-The dataset used in the project contains 103.489 pictures of 129 different brazilian car types (train: 62093, valid: 20698, test: 20698).
+The dataset used in the project contains 208.530 pictures of 190 different brazilian car types (train: 145.971, valid: 31.279, test: 31.280).

 All images were resized to a 224x224 format.
 The figure below shows some examples.
 Real pictures used for evaluating the final model can be found in the "data" folder.

 ![image](./model/cars.png)

-This data is severely unbalanced, ranging from 186 to 641 images for each car type.
+This data is severely unbalanced, ranging from 204 to 1099 images for each car type.
 The table below shows the most extreme cases:

 <pre>
 Model        N_Images
-A4           186
+PEUGEOT 307                 1099
-DUCATO       189
+TOYOTA COROLLA              1094
-PASSAT       191
+MERCEDES-BENZ C-180         1083
-C4 CACTUS    192
+NISSAN KICKS                1081
-T-4          192
+GM - CHEVROLET VECTRA       1080
                             ...
-CLIO         622
+TOYOTA FIELDER               211
-STRADA       624
+MITSUBISHI ECLIPSE CROSS     209
-CELTA        625
+VW - VOLKSWAGEN BRASILIA     206
-ETIOS        631
+CHERY TIGGO 2                205
-C4           641
+BMW X6                       204
 </pre>